Matlock Town F.C.: History

 The club was established in 1878 as Matlock Football Club.
 They began entering the FA Cup in 1885, but did not win a match in the competition until 1890.
 In that year the club were founder members of the Derbyshire Senior League and went on to win the title in the league's inaugural season.
 After winning the league again the following season, they joined the Midland Amateur Alliance in 1892.
 However, the league was disbanded at the end of the 1892–93 season and Matlock returned to the Derbyshire Senior League.
 They subsequently joined the Midland League in 1894; after finishing bottom of the league in their first season, the club lost all 28 league matches in 1895–96 and left the league, again returning to the Derbyshire Senior League.
 They finished bottom of the league in 1897–98.

-After World War I the club was renamed Matlock Town.
+After the First World War the club was renamed Matlock Town.
 They joined the Central Alliance in 1924, but the league folded at the end of the 1924–25 season and the club rejoined the Derbyshire Senior League, in which they were runners-up in 1926–27.
 In 1933 they joined the new Central Combination, but left after two season.
-After World War II the club played in the Chesterfield & District League for the 1946–47 season, before the Central Alliance was re-established in 1947, with Matlock becoming members again.
+After the Second World War the club played in the Chesterfield & District League for the 1946–47 season, before the Central Alliance was re-established in 1947, with Matlock becoming members again.
 When the league gained a second division in 1950, they became members of Division One.
 Despite finishing bottom of the division in 1951–52, the club were not relegated.

 In 1955–56 Matlock finished bottom of Division One again.
 The league was then reorganised, with the club placed in Division One North.
 They won the division in 1959–60, also reaching the first round of the FA Cup, losing 1–0 to Crook Town in a replay.
 After retaining the league title the following season, the club moved up to the reformed Midland League, which they won at the first attempt.
 They were Midland League champions again in 1968–69, subsequently joining the Northern Premier League.
 They reached the first round of the FA Cup again in 1974–75, losing 4–1 at home to Blackburn.
 In the FA Trophy the club reached the final at Wembley Stadium, in which they defeated Scarborough 4–0 to win the trophy; three Matlock players in the final were brothers, the only occasion on which three brothers have played for the same team in a Wembley final.
 The following season saw them automatically qualify for the first round, but they lost 4–1 at Wigan Athletic.